Coronavirus - Your Mental Health

 Coronavirus and Covid-19 are likely to be around for some time to come.
 The impact of coronavirus has been more far-reaching than anyone first anticipated.
 The impact of the virus has struck employers particularly hard, with many sectors affected by redundancies and furloughing of staff, and most having to embrace new ways of working.

-The brave new world scene for 2021 is one of a dependency for Working From Home, WIFI, and digital technology.
+The brave new world scene is one of a dependency for Working From Home, WIFI, and digital technology.